rocketnia/effection/README.md

 # Effection

-Effection is a library for Racket that will provides tools for programming in a more pure style than is typical for Racket.
+Effection is a library for Racket that will provide tools for programming in a more pure style than is typical for Racket.
 Effection is also planned to offer a more extensible system of side effects than Racket's usual side effect model.
-Effection is a work in progress.
+This is all a work in progress.

 ## Purity